 Cambridge City Council recognises the global biodiversity emergency and the local impact this will have, and is having, on the city and associated communities we serve.
-Therefore, in May 2018 we pledged to provide leadership and to ensure that we work with all sections of the community, including university colleges, businesses and residents to reverse the decline in biodiversity and deliver measurable net gain within Cambridge and the wider sub-region.
-Within this section we have defined our objectives and set out our proposed actions to enable us to achieve this.
+Therefore, in 2019 we pledged to provide leadership and to ensure that we work with all sections of the community, including schools, community groups, university colleges, businesses and residents to reverse the decline in biodiversity and deliver measurable net gain within Cambridge and the wider sub-region.
+Within this section we have defined our vision and objectives and set out our proposed actions to enable us to achieve this.